-This article describes the structure and characteristics of codecs in KaDeck Professional and KaDeck Enterprise.
-It is recommended reading this article carefully before starting developing a custom codec.
+This article describes the structure and characteristics of codecs in KaDeck Desktop and KaDeck Web.
+It is recommended to read this article carefully before developing a custom codec.

 The structure of codecs

 Codecs can be separated into two different parts: